Lydoww/buble-generator/README.md

 Open the project in a live server environment to start playing.
 You can use extensions like Live Server for Visual Studio Code to get things running smoothly.

 🎯 How to Play

 Click on the Bubbles: Each bubble you click will increase your score.
 Aim for High Scores: Try to click as many bubbles as you can to reach the highest score possible!

 📚 Learn More
 This project is a great way to practice and understand basic JavaScript concepts.
 Feel free to explore the code and make modifications as you like!

-🛠️ Contributing
-If you'd like to contribute to Buble Creator, please fork the repository and submit a pull request with your changes.
-All contributions are welcome!

-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-💬 Questions?
-If you have any questions or need help, feel free to open an issue in the repository or contact me directly.